 Lavender, peppermint, or lemon essential oil – Any or all of these oils can be diluted in a carrier oil (for adults, put 3 drops in a teaspoon of carrier oil; for babies and young children, put 1-2 drops in a teaspoon or 5 mL of carrier oil) and apply on the bottoms of the feet.
 For babies and young children, avoid peppermint and just use lavender and/or lemon essential oil.

 - Elderberries – Elderberries are powerful in treating and preventing cold and flu viruses from sticking to the respiratory tract.
-Learn how to make your own elderberry syrup here.
+Check out our recipe to learn how to make your own elderberry syrup.

 - Bone broth – Bone broth is terrific for boosting the immune system.
 It’s a great source of collagen and gelatin, and is loaded with nutrients like amino acids (the building blocks of protein), which can help reduce inflammation.

 Oregano oil – Oregano contains thymol and carvacrol, which both have antibacterial effects.
 People traditionally use essential oils containing thymol to relieve headaches, diarrhea, and coughs.
 It can be taken orally or used topically when it is diluted in a carrier oil such as olive oil (put 1-2 drops in a teaspoon or 5 mL of carrier oil).
 For topical application, the chest and back of neck area are both good areas to put it on.

 - Echinacea – Echinacea is a native North American plant that has been used for many generations for medicinal purposes.
 Research has shown that echinacea cuts the chances of catching a common cold, and reduces the duration of the common cold.
 Echinacea tea is easy to make.
 Just follow the steps above for making mullein tea.